‘Fortnite: Battle Royale’ Starts Season 3 With Building Update, 60 FPS On Consoles, And Big Hand Cannon

 Faster Frames

 Epic Games introduced a dynamic resolution feature to Fortnite: Battle Royale with the previous update.
-This new feature combined with some further tweaks now allows the game to run at 60 fps on the PlayStation 4, Xbox One, PS4 Pro, and Xbox One X.
+This new feature combined with some further tweaks now allows the game to run at 60 FPS on the PlayStation 4, Xbox One, PS4 Pro, and Xbox One X.

-The caveat with this is players on the standard PS4 and Xbox One consoles may see reduced graphics quality to maintain 60 fps.
-If this is too much for you, you can go into the settings and switch back to 30 fps and get higher quality visuals.
+The caveat with this is players on the standard PS4 and Xbox One consoles may see reduced graphics quality to maintain 60 FPS.
+If this is too much for you, you can go into the settings and switch back to 30 FPS and get higher quality visuals.

 Weapons